Red Centre Local’s Tips: Mountain biking in Alice Springs

 The big surprise for mountain bikers hitting the trails around Alice Springs for the first time is how varied they are and how well they’ve been organised into a series of circuits suitable for riders of varying skill, experience and fitness levels.

-The 200 kilometres or more of trails (nobody is quite sure the total length) range from old dirt roads and access trails to handmade singletracks that weave through outcrops and fast tracks that take riders through tall bush grass, many of them following the natural lines taken by wildlife.
+The 200km or more of trails (nobody is quite sure the total length) range from old dirt roads and access trails to handmade singletracks that weave through outcrops and fast tracks that take riders through tall bush grass, many of them following the natural lines taken by wildlife.

 “The variety is incredible,” says Jennifer.
 “In an easily manageable area you could find yourself on a sharply twisting climb as you scale a ridge, rolling down a rock face into a gully or powering through a sandy singletrack surrounded on all sides by eye-level high vegetation.